jheiser81/Obsidian-Repo/Vault/Python/Python Basics.md

 ```
 #this is a comment
 #this is also a comment
-#single-line comments are good for short commentshhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
+#single-line comments are good for brief notes
 ```
 ### Multi-Line Comments
  To create a multi-line comment, you can use triple quotes `'''` or `"""`.
 This is useful when you want to write a comment that spans multiple lines, such as a detailed explanation of a function or a block of code.
 Multi-line comments are also known as docstrings, which are used to document functions, classes, and modules in Python.